Libočany

 Libočany (Libotschan) is a municipality and village in Louny District in the Ústí nad Labem Region of the Czech Republic.
 It has about 500 inhabitants.
+The municipality is located in the Most Basin, near the confluence of the Ohře and Liboc rivers.

-It is known as the birthplace of Wenceslaus Hajek, the most renowned Czech chronicler.
+Libočany is known for growing the Saaz hops and as the birthplace of Wenceslaus Hajek, the most renowned Czech chronicler.

+Etymology

+The Czech term libočan denoted a person living near the Liboc River.
+Libočany was a village of such people.

 Geography

 Libočany is located next to the town of Žatec, about 20 km west of Louny and 65 km northwest of Prague.
 It lies in an agricultural landscape in the Most Basin.
 The municipality is situated on the right bank of the Ohře River.
 The Liboc River flows through the village; its confluence with the Ohře is located just beyond the municipal border.

 History

 The first written mention of Libočany is from 1226, when it was a property of the Premonstratensian monastery in Doksany.
 In 1770, Václav Karel Schroll of Schrollenberg built a new castle on the site of an older stronghold with a new church and rectory.

-Before 1918, Libočany was part of the Bohemian part of the Austrian Empire.
-In 1919 it became part of the newly independent Czechoslovakia.
-In 1938, it was annexed by Nazi Germany after the Munich Agreement and administered as part of the Reichsgau Sudetenland.
-In 1945, the municipality was restored to Czechoslovakia and most of its German speaking inhabitants were expelled.
+After the Munich Agreement in 1938, Libočany was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+In 1945, the municipality was restored to Czechoslovakia and most of its German-speaking inhabitants were expelled.